sofiakbergstrom/BB2490/project_diary.md

 # Project Diary
+## 2015-03-13
+Guillermo has looked at the results and he also thinks they look weird.
+There are lots of errors in the log and the accual summary reports haven't been generated.
+Guillermo will recreate the steps without doing the whole analysis again.
+Where waiting for uppmax to start to job...

+## 2015-03-12
+Guillermo has made a summary over which steps and tools the pipeline uses.
+The quality control step uses two binaries called fastx_quality_stats and fastq_quality_boxplot_graph.sh.
+We need to understand what those are.

+I found this info (http://hannonlab.cshl.edu/fastx_toolkit/commandline.html):
+FASTX Statistics

+	$ fastx_quality_stats -h
+	usage: fastx_quality_stats [-h] [-i INFILE] [-o OUTFILE]

+	version 0.0.6 (C) 2008 by Assaf Gordon (gordon@cshl.edu)
+	   [-h] = This helpful help screen.
+	   [-i INFILE]  = FASTA/Q input file. default is STDIN.
+	                  If FASTA file is given, only nucleotides distribution is calculated (there's no quality info).
+	   [-o OUTFILE] = TEXT output file. default is STDOUT.

+	The output TEXT file will have the following fields (one row per column): column	= column number (1 to 36 for a 36-cycles read solexa file) count   = number of bases found in this column. min     = Lowest quality score value found in this column. max     = Highest quality score value found in this column. sum     = Sum of quality score values for this column. mean    = Mean quality score value for this column.
+		Q1	= 1st quartile quality score.
+		med	= Median quality score.
+		Q3	= 3rd quartile quality score.
+		IQR	= Inter-Quartile range (Q3-Q1).
+		lW	= 'Left-Whisker' value (for boxplotting).
+		rW	= 'Right-Whisker' value (for boxplotting).
+		A_Count	= Count of 'A' nucleotides found in this column.
+		C_Count	= Count of 'C' nucleotides found in this column.
+		G_Count	= Count of 'G' nucleotides found in this column.
+		T_Count	= Count of 'T' nucleotides found in this column.
+		N_Count = Count of 'N' nucleotides found in this column. max-count = max. number of bases (in all cycles)

+FASTQ Quality Chart

+	$ fastq_quality_boxplot_graph.sh -h
+	Solexa-Quality BoxPlot plotter
+	Generates a solexa quality score box-plot graph

+	Usage: /usr/local/bin/fastq_quality_boxplot_graph.sh [-i INPUT.TXT] [-t TITLE] [-p] [-o OUTPUT]

+	  [-p]           - Generate PostScript (.PS) file.
+Default is PNG image.
+	  [-i INPUT.TXT] - Input file.
+Should be the output of "solexa_quality_statistics" program.
+	  [-o OUTPUT]    - Output file name. default is STDOUT.
+	  [-t TITLE]     - Title (usually the solexa file name) - will be plotted on the graph.

+## 2015-03-11
+Trying to look into the data that the pipeline has generated in order to get some ideas of what we have.
+All projects are however not finished yet.

 ## 2015-03-10
 I created a python script that converts all the 113 lng-files with length distribution into one single csv-file that can be used when creating a heatmap.
 ```